Time to Read: 16 Minutes

 What should I do about health insurance coverage when it’s time to leave work?

-At BWM Financial, we help our clients navigate healthcare options as they approach retirement.
+At Stratos Private Wealth, we help our clients navigate healthcare options as they approach retirement.
 First, we help clients determine if they might need private insurance, COBRA, or Medicare.
 We then estimate their cost of insurance in their financial plan and retirement budget.
 Oftentimes the cost of care changes early in retirement.
 For example, we may need to budget for expensive private health insurance for a couples under age 65, or those with dependents early in retirement.
 Once couples are over 65 and their kids are grown, healthcare expenses may drop significantly as they enroll in Medicare.

 Although we don’t recommend specific healthcare plans for clients, we do help clients understand Medicare benefits.
 This includes education on when to enroll, traditional Medicare, Medicare Advantage, popular supplements, etc. For clients who need assistance choosing the right Medicare option and supplemental insurance, we can provide referrals to experts who can assist with specific questions.